 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open and close with the easy flip of a switch, eliminating any hassle whatsoever.
 Alternatively, with plantation shutters several homeowners choose to position the louvers in a single ideal position, and rarely if ever move them from that spot.
 Both options tackle the biggest problem of tall windows!

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
-Just about every other window treatment has serious disadvantages when put on eyebrow windows.
+Just about every other window treatment has serious disadvantages when paired with eyebrow windows.
 Blinds, drapes and shades hide the interesting shape and a lengthy window treatment may cover the separation between the eyebrow window and the rectangular window under it.
-Because shutters are custom-manufactured to seamlessly fit in the frame of your window, they’re easily the best option for this window shape.
+Because shutters can be custom-manufactured to seamlessly fit in the frame of your window, they’re easily the best option for this window shape.

 Casement windows aren’t like other windows.
 Casement windows have a hinge on one side, and open and shut by swinging on that hinge, typically by crank or lever.
 Because of this unique operating mechanism, casements need an unobtrusive window treatment that can still look great and protect your privacy.
 So which window treatment is best for casement windows in Cleveland?